Early Career Research Fellowship programme - closing date 19 February 2017

 - Imperial College London’s online iRecruitment Application Form

 The research proposal is an important part of the application process and applicants are assessed on the quality of their research proposal, its relevance to the Centre, and the potential of the applicant to develop an independent research career.

 Applicants should identify a potential mentor from within the Centre, based on their own research interests.
 Primary mentors should come from the Department of Epidemiology and Biostatistics at Imperial, King’s College London or NHLI.
-Inclusion of additional mentors from across the Centre is welcome, and these may be from any Centre location.
+Inclusion of additional mentors from across the Centre is welcomed and these may be from any Centre location.
 Applicants should formulate their own research proposal and approach potential mentors to discuss before applying.
 It is recommended that Centre members are contacted at least four weeks before the deadline, to allow adequate time for response, and to be able to produce a competitive research proposal.

 The research proposal should be prepared according to the guidance in the Early Career Research Fellow Project Proposal Form.